cleanlab/cleanvision/.github/ISSUE_TEMPLATE/1-bug-report.md

 <!-- If applicable, please include a full stack trace here.
 If you need to omit
 the bottom of the stack trace (e.g. it includes stack frames from your private code), that is okay.
-Try to include all clean-vision stack frames. -->
+Try to include all CleanVision stack frames. -->

 # Steps to reproduce